Top Ten Trends in Enterprise Use of Chatbots and Virtual Assistants

 Trend #2: Virtual Assistants Come to the Office

 Employees want to work smarter, not harder.
 Many enterprises have implemented the use of private digital assistants for handling time-consuming, repetitive tasks and they have seen tremendous results with DRUID even up to 97% reduction in time needed to finish a process.
-Any business unit can map their processes and use conversational automation to save time.
+Any business unit can map its processes and use conversational automation to save time.
 We have seen major improvements with our customers in HR, Finance, IT, Customer Support, and more.

 Trend #3: Integrations that Power Remote Work